andogy/MCH/English/Helps/agreement/README.md

 download MCH from:[Github](https://raw.githubusercontent.com/andogy/MCH/main/Public/MCH.jar)
 feedback from:[1026701078(QQ)](https://jq.qq.com/?_wv=1027&amp;k=xBFSpkKr) or [mail](mailto:1501917367@qq.com)
 <hr>
-协议版本: 1.2
+agreement version: 1.2

 ## - translation -

-"zhuaidadaya" translated all github page and MCH texts if have any error,please contack to (Wechat)zhuaidadaya or (QQ)1501917367 thanks for you
+"zhuaidadaya" translated all github page and MCH texts<br>
+if have any error,please contack to (Wechat)zhuaidadaya or (QQ)1501917367<br>
+thanks for you<br>